flindersuni/DeepThoughtHPC-docs/docs/source/Access/GettingAccess.md

 #### The Windows Sub-System for Linux

 The windows Subsystem for Linux (WSL) allows you to run a Linux Distribution as a sub-system in windows.
 When following these instructions, a 'terminal' is the same as starting your WSL Distribution.
+Generally, if you are using the WSL, then following the Unix/Linux instructions.

 #### Getting Connected